1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 5. Practice Patience

-Knowing when to seek treatment for anal fissures is crucial.
-If home care fails after 6 weeks, or if you notice:
+If home care fails after 6 weeks or you notice:

 Medical Treatments

-For more on treatment, you can visit the Mayo Clinic's guide on anal fissures.
-External research from the National Institutes of Health also supports these approaches.
+For more details, see the Mayo Clinic guide on anal fissures.
+NIH research supports these approaches.

 Section 8: Treatment Comparison Table